christophergrant/hydro/README.md

 }
 ```

-## Contributions
+## Contributions ✨

 Contributions are welcome.

+However, please [create an issue](https://github.com/christophergrant/delta-hydro/issues/new/choose) before starting a feature to make sure that it aligns with the future of the project.

-## Naming
+## Naming 🤓

 Originally this project was going to be `hydrologist` but that's way too long and pretentious so we shortened to `hydro`.

 A hydrologist is a person who studies water and its movement.
 Delta Lake, Data Lake, Lakehouse => water.

-## Philosophy

-Minimalism in almost everything.

-Break the rules if the rules are not justified.

-Openness above all.